Some career stuff.

 But I have met Big Bird and Elmo and Telly and Cookie Monster

-and all
+and all the rest.

 And I met a lot of famous people too!